 - Public information and education programs

-The application period for the 2017 Clean Air Funds program cycle is now closed.
+The 2018 Clean Air Funds program is now OPEN!

 AB 2766, chaptered in 1990, allows air districts to collect $4 on each annual vehicle registration within their borders, one potential use of these funds is to reduce emissions caused by mobile sources.
 Yolo-Solano AQMD uses a portion of this revenue for the Clean Air Funds, which seeks to enhance the power of each dollar by directing money to the most cost-effective, impactful projects.